danjys/jarvis/README.md

 Since you're using the older version pvporcupine==1.9.5, which doesn't natively support Apple Silicon (arm64), there are a couple of approaches you can try to work around the architecture mismatch issue.

 //picovoice # AccessKey obtained from [Picovoice Console](https://console.picovoice.ai/)

+## USAGE
+- `open` an app : opens an app that is installed on the machine
+- `open` Youtube : opens a the webpage is this is configured in the sqlite
+- Play Thunder by Imagine Dragons `on youtube` : will open youtube and play the song

+> [!NOTE]
+> Useful information that users should know, even when skimming content.

+> [!TIP]
+> Helpful advice for doing things better or more easily.

+> [!IMPORTANT]
+> Key information users need to know to achieve their goal.

+> [!WARNING]
+> Urgent info that needs immediate user attention to avoid problems.

+> [!CAUTION]
+> Advises about risks or negative outcomes of certain actions.